Edit

 1. Sign in to the Azure portal and go to Custom deployment.

 2. Choose Build your own template in the editor.
-A sample ARM template that creates a resource instance rule is provided at the end of this document.
+For a sample ARM template that creates a resource instance rule, see ARM template sample.

 3. Create the resource instance rule in the editor.
 When done, choose Review + Create.